ingobeans/wsdf/readme.md

 **basically a cheap way to bundle lots of data!**

-the loader itself is as of now: 66 tokens
+the loader itself is as of now: 67 tokens

-each array it loads will be a fixed 6 tokens, no matter the array size. these 6 tokens include the variable definition and decoding.
+each array it loads will be a fixed 1 token, no matter the array size. all arrays loaded will be automatically assigned to a variable by the same name.

 use the python script to encode one or multiple arrays to wsdf.